-November 2017.
 Finding Wenxing Bridge wasn’t the most straightforward affair.
-Coming off the main road before Xiaochun Village, we ended up rumbling down a gravelly road until a giant digger blocking the way stunted our progress.
-So we parked up, checked with a construction worker that we were on the right track and pushed ahead on foot.
+Coming off the main road before Xiaochun Village, we ended up rumbling down a gravelly road for a bit.
+Eventually, a giant digger appeared, halting our progress altogether.
+Hence we parked up, checked with a construction worker that we were on the right track and pushed ahead on foot.

-November 2017.
-Perched dramatically above the Yu Stream and surrounded by wonderfully autumnal farmland that day, Wenxing Bridge actually took my breath away.
+Perched dramatically above the Yu Stream, and surrounded by wonderfully autumnal farmland, Wenxing Bridge literally took my breath away.
 According to the local blurb, this is a stoplog wooden arch lounge bridge.
-It was constructed in 1857 during the reign of Qing Emperor Xianfeng, but underwent considerable reconstruction in the 1990s following major flood damage.
+It was constructed in 1857 during the reign of Qing Emperor Xianfeng.
+In the 1990s it underwent considerable reconstruction following major flood damage.

-November 2017.
-From the interior of Wenxing Bridge we looked out over Yu stream and immediately spotted the local community of snow-white ducks bobbing about in the distance.
-There were also some chickens pecking around at the base of the bridge, it was all very peaceful and rustic.
+From the bridge’s interior, we looked out over the Yu stream, immediately spotting a local community of bobbing ducks.
+There were also some chickens pecking around at the base of the bridge.
+It was all very peaceful and rustic.

-November 2017.
-These stone steps stand at the far end of Wenxing Bridge, next to a row of stone tablets detailing the bridge’s history.
+These steps stand at the far end of the bridge, next to a row of stone tablets detailing Wenxing’s history.
 The steps lead to a tiny hilltop hamlet of just three small farmhouses.
 There was also a very angry dog, which made further investigations unadvisable.
-So I decided not to push my luck and headed back down towards the bridge.
+Thus I decided not to push my luck and headed back down.